CALIFORNIA PROCESSING for rifles and pistols

-If you are buying just a lower assembly, you need to purchase the lower assembly service.
+If you are buying just a lower assembly, or a pistol, you need to purchase the pistol / lower assembly service.

 Note: This fee is for CA Compliance, not to make your firearm CA Compliant.
 Let me explain:

 - We comply with California law, in terms of what is required to ship a rifle into California legally.

 - We ship a legal lower receiver to your FFL, and a legal upper receiver to you.
 When you put the upper and the lower together to have a rifle, you need to make sure you comply with California law.
 Your local gun dealer can help you with this.
 If you are unsure, we have a list of a number of FFLs in Calfornia, for whom we have shipped lower receivers in the past.
 They are located in various high density population centers, and we would be happy to refer you to one of these dealers, if your local dealer is not familiar with how to receive a legal lower receiver.

 - We are registered with California Department of Justice, as well as with the US Department of Justice.
 Everything we do is 100% legal, or we will not do it.
 We have to notify CA-DOJ every time we ship a firearm to California, and we have to give them the name, address and identification number of your dealer, and we include that documentation in our shipment.